Over time, ski jackets can lose their water-repellency.

-Whether from rubbing against a dirty car while straining to reach the ski rack, or spilled apres-drinks, a dirty jacket will stop repelling water.
-Luckily, it’s easy to clean and re-waterproof your ski jacket so you can get back to schralping pow.
+Whether from rolling around in the snow or spilled drinks a dirty jacket will stop repelling water.
+Luckily, it’s easy to clean and re-waterproof your kiddo’s ski jacket.

-The trick is to clean your jacket first.
+The trick is to clean the jacket first.

 Here’s how to clean.